Can Guinea Pigs Eat Spinach? (How Much is Safe?)

 Spinach is a popular green superfood, frequently served in salads and dinner dishes.
 Packed with vitamins, it’s one of the most nutrient-dense foods there is.

-Guinea pigs can eat mature or baby spinach in moderation.
-Feed sparingly due to the high levels of calcium and oxalic acid.
+Generally speaking, guinea pigs can eat mature or baby spinach in moderation.
+However, feed very sparingly due to the high levels of calcium and oxalic acid.

 Spinach is beneficial in many ways, but oxalates are a major concern for guinea pigs.